 epitome

-The e1 welcome package by epitome was designed in collaboration with the product designer, with Francesca Tosin contributing to the visual identity and packaging strategy to deliver a seamless user experience.
-The design spans the main product packaging, accessories, cables, power supply, and user manual, including a QR code to start unboxing and pairing the device.
+The e1 welcome package by epitome was developed in collaboration with the product design department.
+Francesca Tosin contributed to the visual identity and packaging strategy, ensuring a seamless user experience.
+The design covers the main product packaging, accessories, cables, power supply, and user manual, including a QR code to guide users through the unboxing and device pairing process.

-The packaging concept ensures that every interaction maintains the high-tech standard and smooth experience of the first e1 use, including spare components and accessory boxes, reinforcing a consistent and engaging brand identity.
+The packaging concept ensures that every interaction reflects a high-tech standard and a smooth first-use experience.
+From spare components to accessory boxes, each element reinforces a consistent and engaging brand identity.

 Fila Underwear